eflows4hpc/documentation/doc/source/Sections/01_Software_Stack/03_DA_ML_Frameworks/parsoda.rst

 - ParsodaSingleCoreDriver, a driver that implements parallel patterns as simple sequential algorithms to be run on a single core, on the local machine.
 It is useful for verifying the correctness of a new ParSoDA Driver during its construction.

-- ParsodaMultiCoreDriver, which runs the application in parallel on multiple cores, on the local machine, using Python's thread pools.
+- ParsodaMultiCoreDriver, which runs the application in parallel on multiple cores, on the local machine, using Python multiprocessing package.

 - ParsodaPySparkDriver, which runs the application on a Spark cluster.
 It is based on the PySpark library and requires the initialization of a SparkConf object.